-The biggest difference between Manhattan LSAT and our competitors is our commitment to hiring only the most qualified instructors.
+The biggest difference between Manhattan Prep and our competitors is our commitment to hiring only the most qualified instructors.
 We pay our instructors $100 per hour, up to four times the industry standard.
 This allows us to hire and retain the most qualified instructors.

 All of our instructors have scored in the 99th percentile (about a 172, depending on the curve) on the LSAT.
 In addition, candidates are required to have extensive teaching experience in order to qualify for an interview.
-Those selected for interviews are flown to New York to audition in front of our CEO and Instructor Development team.
+Those selected for interviews are flown to New York to audition in front of our management team.
 When we hire an instructor (historically only 1 of every 10 invited to New York), he or she undergoes 100+ hours of unpaid training and a final assessment before teaching our students.
 Click here to read more about our individual instructors.

 In addition to instructor caliber, our approach to course content and our focus also differentiate us form other test prep companies.
 Our curriculum is based on understanding the academics of the test (i.e. what the LSAT is testing, how arguments work, how top scorers solve logic games and read like a law student).
 It is not based on tricks or quick fixes to get around the material.